dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 217. Contains Duplicate.md

 The loop invariant holds true before the loop because there is no searched integer.
 Each time through the loop we look for any possible duplicate of the current element.
 If we found a duplicate, the function exits by returning true; If not, the invariant still holds true.

-Therefore, if the loop finishes, the invariant tells us that there is no duplicate in all nn integers.
+Therefore, if the loop finishes, the invariant tells us that there is no duplicate in all $n$ integers.

 ```java
 public boolean containsDuplicate(int[] nums) {